TimeLine : 1950-19741950-1974 . 1975 . 1976 . 1977 . 1978 . 1979 . 1980 . 1981 . 1982 . 1983 . 1984 . 1985 . 1986

 February 25, 1952

-Jerry Chamberlain, future guitarist for DA is born.
+- Jerry Parker Chamberlain, future guitarist for Daniel Amos is born in Los Angeles, CA.

 August 23 1954

-Marty Dieckmeyer, future DA bassist is born and raised in La Puente, CA.
+- Marty Dieckmeyer, future bassist for Daniel Amos is born and raised in La Puente, CA.

 Marty started playing guitar at the age of 12, piano at the age of 14 and bass guitar at 15.